-With substance use, one tends to live in one’s minds either using or planning to use, isolating oneself from friends and family.
+With substance use, one tends to live in one’s mind either using or planning to use, isolating oneself from friends and family.
 The body goes through its own suffering.
-Alcohol and drugs affect the organs of the body, the muscles , lack of eating results in nutritional imbalance, the tone of muscles lessen, weaken , bones weaken, there is a generalized imbalance and disharmony that develops.
+Alcohol and drugs affect the organs of the body, the muscles, lack of eating results in nutritional imbalance, the tone of muscles lessen, weaken, bones weaken, there are a generalized imbalance and disharmony that develops.

 The body and mind is one unit .
 What affects the mind affects the body and vise versa .

 In addiction the personality becomes identified with the intoxicated thought process, which is not real.

 Yoga ,meaning union is aimed at integrating the personality bringing a balance into the body and mind.